-- (a) The propounding party shall prepare interrogatories so that the responding party can provide his or her response in an adequate blank space. - (b) The responding party shall complete all copies of the set served upon him or her, attach a verification and certificate of mailing, and serve one (1) copy of the set upon each separate counsel representation in the action. - (c) All responses to interrogatories which are not completed in accordance with paragraphs (a) and (b) above, shall restate the interrogatory or request for admission immediately before stating the responses.
+- (a) The propounding party shall prepare interrogatories so that the responding party can provide a response in an adequate blank space. - (b) The responding party shall complete all copies, attach a verification and certificate of mailing, and serve one (1) copy of the set upon each separate counsel representation in the action. - (c) All responses to interrogatories which are not completed in accordance with paragraphs (a) and (b) above, shall restate the interrogatory or request for admission immediately before stating the responses.